-Internally the Crnk Gradle plugin supports multiple ways of looking up the set of available resources and repositories to generate.
-The simplest way is by scanning the classpath for @JsonApiResource-annotated classes.
 More elaborate setups can also launch an application (e.g. with Spring or CDI) and extract the information from the running application.
-While the former is simpler to setup, the later can deal with all border cases like a repository being backed by something different than a @JsonApiResource-annotated class.
-For Spring this looks like:
+While the former is simpler to setup, the later can deal with all border cases like a repository being backed by something different than a @JsonApiResource -annotated class.
+Such a Spring setup looks like:

-'''

-crnkGen{
+''' crnkGen{

 // launch a Spring application to extract information about available resources

 runtime {

-configuration = 'typescriptGenRuntime'
+configuration = 'runtime'

 spring {

 profile = 'test'

 configuration = 'io.crnk.example.ExampleApplication'

 initializerMethod = 'someInitMethod' // optional

 defaultProperties['someKey'] = 'someValue'

 }

 }

-....
+...

 }

 crnkGen.init()

 '''